robloo/PublicDocs/UWPvsWPF.md

 ## Controls

-This section describes the differences in controls in vanilla WPF and UWP.
-It excludes some primitives and shapes (Ellipse, Rect, etc.) Note that this section is likely incomplete and needs further review.
+This section describes the differences in controls in vanilla WPF and UWP (with the WinUI 2.x library).
+It excludes some primitives and shapes (Ellipse, Rect, etc.)

 | WPF |	UWP |	Comments |
 |-----|-----|----------|